radbrt/ads_pipeline/README.md

 2. Where is my API key?
 I'm just guessing I need an API key and it turns out I'm right.
 With Coiled, the first thing you see is an API key and some commands.
 I don't like having to look for (and even generate) this stuff.
 Found it though, and created a config file.
 Cool that it follows a common pattern - I'm used to this from AWS and others.

-3. Why is there several similar but different "hello world" examples?
-It turns out there is a reason, there you need to register a flow and then run it, but I'm new to all this so...
+3. Why are there several similar but different "hello world" examples?
+It turns out there is a reason, you need to register a flow and then run it, but I'm new to all this so...
 Anyways, I figured it out.
+Sticking to running from the dashboard from now.
+The "quick run" button is sweet.

 4. Yay I copy-pasted code and it ran!
 Granted I needed a few tries, but I did something and something happened and there is a green color on the dashboard.
 Wonder what it was I did though.